-DIA officials may decide to submit a publication to the Classification Office under section 13(1)(b) of the Films, Videos, and Publications Classification Act 1993.
-Submissions by DIA officials are made on behalf of the Secretary for Internal Affairs.
+DIA officials may submit a publication for classification under section 13(1)(b) of the Films, Videos, and Publications Classification Act 1993 (Classification Act).

-To submit a publication for classification, DIA officials must complete a ‘notice of submission’.
+To submit a publication under section 13(1)(b) of the Classification Act, the submitting DIA official must complete a ‘notice of submission’.
 A notice of submission must include:

 - A copy of the publication/s to be classified.

 - If more than one publication is being submitted then a schedule that accurately lists the names of the publications should be included.
 The schedule should contain a brief description of the publication and any other relevant information.
 A sample schedule can be downloaded here.

 - Section 13 - Submission of publications by others

 - Section 20 - Right to make submissions

 What to do if there are a large number of publications